flowx-ai/docs-flowx/docs/building-blocks/node/subprocess-run-node.md

 ![](./img/subprocess_run_config.png)

 This node type can also be used for starting a set of subprocesses that will be started and run at the same time.
-This will prove useful in case we have an array of values in the parent process parameters and we want to start a sub-process for each of the elements in that array.
+This will prove useful in case we have an array of values in the parent process parameters and we want to start a subprocess for each of the elements in that array.

 ![](./img/subprocess_run_config1.png)